erwanjegouzo/grunt-autoupdate/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ * 2014-04-26   v0.0.1         Prevents the following tasks from being executed.
  * 2014-04-23   v0.0.1-beta2   MVP.
  * 2014-04-19   v0.0.1-beta1   First Beta.
 Not production ready/tested.